 Equally, other kinds of irregular and even legal migration can and often do involve violence, confinement, coercion, deception and exploitation (Derks et al 2006, Andrijasevic 2010, Anderson and O’Connell Davidson 2002).
 As we have seen, employers actively seek migrant workers because they are exploitable.
 In this context, creating a distinction between trafficking and exploited migrant labour then means defining what constitutes acceptable and unacceptable levels of exploitation (Anderson and Andrijasevic 2008).
 This distinction is both difficult to make and morally questionable, as it creates hierarchies of suffering which ‘may reflect more the preconceptions and feelings of those who devise them than those who experience them’ (Andrijsevic and Anderson 2009, 154).

 In addition to exploitation of trafficked persons and other migrants being on a scale, there are additional features that make trafficking appear similar to migration rather than being a distinct category.
-For example, a study conducted by Smriti Rao and Christina Presenti found a significantly higher likelihood a state hav high numbers of persons trafficked out of the country if said state is a transition economy, in which women have already achieved some level of economic mobility and independence (Rao and Presenti 2012).
+For example, a study conducted by Smriti Rao and Christina Presenti found a significantly higher likelihood of a state having high numbers of persons trafficked out of the country if said state is a transition economy, in which women have already achieved some level of economic mobility and independence (Rao and Presenti 2012).
 Equally, Rutvica Andrijasevic found in interviews conducted with trafficked women that their accounts of why and how they migrated did not differ significantly from other female migrants, mostly quoting dire economic conditions, problems at home and desire for independence (Andrijasevic 2010, 56).

 Immigration controls and stronger border protections are more likely to keep out women trying to migrate into the sex industry (as well as domestic work), which makes them more likely to engage third parties in the migration process, further amplifying their vulnerability.
 Depending on their involvement and on their willingness to exploit others, these third parties could in retrospect turn out to be agents, smugglers or traffickers.
 Additionally, long travelling distances to consulates and embassies, and the difficulties of obtaining visas through regular channels also often leads to women (and men) requesting services from a third party, regardless of whether or not they qualify for an official visa and regardless of the third party charging more than official consulate’s visa rates (Andrijasevic 2010 38-40).